taligentx/dscKeybusInterface/README.md

 * PCB layouts are available in [`extras/PCB Layouts`](https://github.com/taligentx/dscKeybusInterface/tree/master/extras/PCB%20Layouts) - thanks to [sjlouw](https://github.com/sj-louw) for contributing these designs!

 * Support for other platforms depends on adjusting the code to use their platform-specific timers.
-In addition to hardware interrupts to capture the DSC clock, this library uses platform-specific timer interrupts to capture the DSC data line in a non-blocking way 250μs after the clock changes (without using `delayMicroseconds()`).
+In addition to hardware pin-change interrupts to capture the DSC clock, this library uses platform-specific timer interrupts to capture the DSC data line in a non-blocking way 250μs after the clock changes (without using `delayMicroseconds()`).
 This is necessary because the clock and data are asynchronous - I've observed keypad data delayed up to 160μs after the clock falls.

+* Resource utilization:
+  * Arduino: 1 hardware interrupt digital pin, 2 digital pins (+1 for Classic series), Timer1 interrupt
+  * esp8266: 3 digital pins (+1 for Classic series), timer1 interrupt
+  * esp32/esp32-s2: 3 digital pins (+1 for Classic series), timer0 interrupt

 ## Troubleshooting
 If you are running into issues: